Oxjam House Concerts

 What is a house concert?

 A Beeston Oxjam House Concert is a small intimate acoustic or unplugged concert held in someone's home on a date that suits them at anytime of the year.
-Our aim is that each concert will raise at least £100 for Oxjam, although how this is done is up to the hosts – perhaps by selling tickets to friends, refreshments or simply by making a donation - whatever suits you.
-House Concerts are private events that don't need to be advertised or ticketed publicly and we don't need to publish your address.
+Our aim is for each concert to raise at least £100 for Oxjam, although how this is done is up to the hosts – perhaps by inviting friends along to make a donation, providing refreshments for donation, holding a raffle, or simply making a donation for the privilege of having a favourite artist perform at your gathering - whatever suits you.
+House Concerts are private events so we don't ticket them or advertise publicly.

 Interested in performing at a house concert?